Ficool

 Tim shot her a glare but replied via Lia's account: Worse.
 Personal trainer from hell.

-That evening at Soaring Phoenix Fist after jump rope and basic exercises, Yui's demeanor shifted from a sadistic trainer to something more focused and serious.
+After jump rope and basic exercises, Yui's demeanor shifted from sadistic trainer to something more focused and serious.
 She gestured for Tim to sit cross-legged on the worn tatami mats, the familiar scent of old sweat and incense filling his nostrils.

-"Alright, fat boy," she said, though her tone had lost its earlier bite, "time for recovery breathing.
-This isn't some new age meditation crap—it's the real deal."
+"Alright, newbie," she said, though her tone had lost its earlier bite, "time for recovery breathing.
+This isn't some new-age meditation nonsense—it's the real deal."

 She demonstrated the technique, her hands moving to specific points on her torso as she breathed.
 "Breathe in through your nose, but don't just fill your lungs.
 Feel the air traveling down different pathways—imagine it flowing through your chest, your abdomen, even down to your lower back.
 Hold it for a count of seven, then release through your mouth while guiding it back up through the same pathways."